 - Expect to take taping breaks and shorten the amount of time tape stays on the skin.
 These kids should receive longer periods without tape.
 This allows any micro-damage to be repaired.
 Once the tape has lost the majority of it’s elastic properties, it is less beneficial and becomes more of a risk for skin integrity.
 Instruct parents to trim the tape or remove it completely when the edges start to catch on clothing.
 The effect is constant shear on the skin next to the loose edge.
 This is irritating for all kids, but it can create significant inflammation for kids with CTD’s.
 Try taping another location and returning to taping after a substantial break.
 Children with connective tissue disorders usually have more than one area of instability that could benefit from taping.

 - Use pediatric tape and pediatric protocols well into childhood and perhaps beyond.
 I use the Milk of Magnesia barrier technique with all children under 3, and with all children with diagnosed or suspected connective tissue disorders.
 I am also a big fan of PerformTex’ pediatric tape.
 Their adhesive seems to be to be less intense than ROC Rx tape, and significantly less adhesive than regular tape.
-The cure monkeys and flowers don’t hurt!
+The cute monkeys and flowers don’t hurt!
+I have been using Kineseotex’ Light Touch tape, which has an ultra-gentle adhesive with good results.
+The biggest drawback, other than cost, is that it is easily peeled off, so using excellent skin preparation and management, such as careful bathing and limiting clothing shear, is essential.
 Once I started using pediatric tape, I haven’t looked back.
 No parent wants to see their child’s skin inflamed, and no therapist wants to strain their client’s trust by appearing to be unconcerned about skin integrity and pain.

 - Expect that some children truly cannot tolerate taping, and move on.
 Good therapists have many different ways to make a difference in a child’s life, and taping may be tolerated better as a child grows up.
 We can never predict the clinical course of a connective tissue disorder with certainty, so don’t give up, but don’t become rigid in your treatment planning either.